Swile raises $78.7 million for its corporate lunch card and benefits app – TechCrunch

 Swile wants to turn its card into an all-in-one payment solution for those specific use cases.
 You’ll be able to spend your gift card budget with your Swile card.
 Eventually, Swile could offer more ways to manage benefits, such as the ability for companies to pay for part of public transportation subscriptions.

-In addition to those fintech services, the company is taking advantage of the fact that 100% of employees have a Swile account as it is part of the benefits package.
+In addition to those fintech services, the company is taking advantage of the fact that 100% of employees have a Swile account, as it is part of the benefits package.

 The startup wants to improve corporate culture with additional features in the app.
 For instance, you can celebrate events, create money pots, pay back your co-workers and create team building events from Swile.
 Those features should improve retention as Swile is expanding beyond a utility app.

 Up next, the company plans to expand to Brazil starting this year.
-In 2021, Swile will look at other European countries for further expansions.
+In 2021, Swile will look at other European countries for further expansion.